 When to Cut Strawberry Runners

-Since many people choose to pinch out runners anyway in order to allow plants to concentrate their energy on making large fruits, you can cut them off as they appear and pot them up rather than simply tossing them.
+Since many people choose to pinch out runners in order to allow plants to concentrate their energy on making large fruits, you can cut them off as they appear and pot them up rather than simply tossing them.
 However, most people think late summer or fall is an ideal time for when to cut strawberry runners, just prior to winter mulching.
 Basically, anytime between spring and fall is okay as long as the runners have produced adequate root growth.

 Strawberry plants usually send out a number of runners, so choosing some for cutting shouldn’t be too difficult.
-Depending on how many you want to grow, 3-4 should be good to start with.
+Depending on how many you want to grow, three or four should be good to start with.
 Carefully pull each runner away from the mother plant.
 Keep the closest runners to the mother plant for propagating, as these are the strongest and pinch out and discard those that are the furthest away.

 Growing Strawberry Runners

 Lay each runner on top of the potting medium and anchor in place with a rock or piece of wire.
 Water thoroughly.
-Then in about 4-6 weeks there should be enough root growth to clip them away from the mother plant.
+Then in about four to six weeks there should be enough root growth to clip them away from the mother plant.
 You can them remove the pot from the ground and give the plants away to others or transplant them to another location in the garden.